fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

     ![](images/LabGuide200-778c8b15.png)

-    **NOTE**: You should see in the `cluster-info` that the Kubernetes master has an `oraclecloud.com` URL.
+    You should see in the `cluster-info` that the Kubernetes master has an `oraclecloud.com` URL.
 If it instead has a `localhost` URL, your `KUBECONFIG` environment variable may not be set correctly.

+    **ATTENTION**:
-Double check the environment variable against the path and filename of your `kubeconfig` file.
+    **Double check the environment variable against the path and filename of your `kubeconfig` file.**

 If everything is ok, we can now use `kubectl` to start a proxy that will give us access to the Kubernetes Dashboard through a web browser at a localhost URL.
 Run the following command in the same terminal window: